Employment and Internships

 2. Tutors

-Tutor Hiring Information.
+Tutor Hiring Information

 B. On Campus

-It is not too early to look for a job for next semester.
 The Campus Bookstore and the Cafeteria both hire students.
 Ask about these openings in the Bookstore.
 Some departments post job openings on SBCC's Job Connection.
 Local employers will also post listings with the Job Connection.
 Access this service by logging into Pipeline.
 Under the "Student" tab, choose "Student Resources".
 In the "Student Resources" section on the bottom right of the web page, select "Jobs & Internships (Job Connection)".

 Employers within the community